 The Call Options give you time to decide on purchasing shares.
 By paying a fraction of the shares in the form of a premium, you can lock in the buying price, and you can buy those shares any time before the expiry date of your option.

 Options trading enables you to implement an array of option trading strategies in several market conditions (falling, rising, or flat).
 You can choose the one that best suits your needs.

-The main drawback of Options trading is if the stock price doesn’t move as per your estimations within a specified period, you will lose your entire premium.
+The primary disadvantage of options trading is that if the stock price remains unchanged according to your estimates within the specified period, you will lose the entire premium you paid.

 However, this is not the case with "direct investment in stocks" because the share price can come to your estimated price after some time (after the options expiry).

 Leverage can get you higher profits in options trading but can also result in higher losses if the stock price doesn't go in your favour until your options expire.

 Though Options trading may be more affordable than regular stock trading, it is more time-bound.
 Only experienced investors who are 110% sure that the stock price will reach its price target at a set duration should invest in Options Trading.

 Option writers (who sell Options) may face unlimited losses when the contract they sell moves against their speculations.
 This way, they would lose more than any premium received.

 Traders must be aware of the stock market's unpredictable nature, which is influenced by various socio-economic factors.

 A "time-bound" options trading may fail due to unforeseen circumstances, but if you are a long-term player in the stock market, you will eventually win the race.